Mile Sur Mera Tumhara

 "Ek Sur" or "Mile Sur Mera Tumhara" as it is better known, is an Indian song and accompanying video promoting national integration and unity in diversity.

 The concept for Mile Sur was developed in 1988 by Lok Seva Sanchar Parishad and promoted by Doordarshan (then India's sole TV broadcaster) and India's Ministry of Information.
-The song was composed by Bhimsen Joshi and arranged by Louis Banks, with lyrics by Piyush Pandey (then an account manager and presently the executive chairman and creative head of Ogilvy and Mather, India).
-The project was conceived by Suresh Mallik and Kailash Surendranath, was directed by Surendranath and recorded by people from all walks of life, including a supergroup of Indian celebrities—musicians, sports persons, movie stars, etc.
+The song was composed by Bhimsen Joshi and arranged by Louis Banks, with lyrics by Piyush Pandey (then an account manager and later, Chief Creative Officer Worldwide and Executive Chairman India of Ogilvy).
+The project was conceived by Suresh Mallik and Kailash Surendranath, was directed by Surendranath and recorded by people from all walks of life, including a supergroup of Indian celebrities—musicians, sports persons, movie actors.

 The national integration video was intended to instill a sense of pride and promote unity amongst Indians, highlighting India's different linguistic communities and societies—India's unity in diversity, so to speak.

 Mile Sur was telecast for the first time on Independence Day, 1988, after the telecast of the Prime Minister's speech from the ramparts of the Red Fort.

-Roughly 37 years and a half since its release, the song was remade by composer duo Sachin Sanghvi and Jigar Saraiya, with Saraiya also writing the lyrics to the new version, for the soundtrack of the 2020 film Street Dancer 3D.
+Roughly 32 years since its release, the song was remade by composer duo Sachin Sanghvi and Jigar Saraiya, with Saraiya also writing the lyrics to the new version, for the soundtrack of the 2020 film Street Dancer 3D.

-Languages used
+Languages featured

 Hindi (Bhimsen Joshi and Lata Mangeshkar's parts, among others), and chronologically, the others were: Kashmiri, Punjabi, Sindhi, Urdu, Tamil, Kannada, Telugu, Malayalam, Bangla, Assamese, Odia, Gujarati and Marathi.
-(Among the languages present, then in 1988, in the Eighth Schedule of the Constitution of India).
+(These were among the languages, then in 1988, in the Eighth Schedule of the Constitution of India.)